hemminger8/vw-starter-kit/README.md

 ````

 Option 2: To affect individual components only, apply the vw-base mixin to the component container element.
 Then, use ems and the px2em() function to resize all component elements.
+This is a little more complicated because EMs are relative to the font-size of the context in which they are used.
+Therefore, if the context is different from $base-font-size you will have to pass the context into the px2em() function as the second paramater, as in the margin style example below.

 ````